act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 #### Inapplicable Example 9

-Even if the input explicitly specifiy the amount of the transasctions and user agents could use transaction amount information to suggest for example a credit card that has sufficient balance, the element is not [visible][], and not [included in the accessibility tree][]
+Even if the input explicitly specify the amount of the transactions and user agents could use transaction amount information to suggest for example a credit card that has sufficient balance, the element is not [visible][], and not [included in the accessibility tree][]

 ```html
 <input type="hidden" autocomplete="transaction-amount" value="100.00">